 - Since 1996 Canary Company organized more than 3000 holidays for independent and curious travellers.

-Casa Emilia is a beautifully decorated cottage built in traditional style with heatable pool and is the perfect accommodation for everybody who enjoys nature!
-It is only a 5 minute walk to the Mirador de las Cabezadas, a viewpoint of the famous Caldera de Taburiente.
+Casa Emilia is a beautifully decorated cozy holiday home on La Palma built in traditional style with heatable pool and is the perfect accommodation for everybody who enjoys nature!
+It is only a 5 minute walk to the Mirador de las Cabezadas.
+This is a viewpoint of the famous Caldera de Taburiente.

 If you like to be active and enjoy hiking and can manage without luxury, Casa Emilia is the house for you!
-The absolute top highlight of this cottage is undoubtedly the stunning views while on the coast of La Punta you literally “stand above things”.
+The absolute top highlight is undoubtedly the stunning views while on the coast you literally “stand above things”.

 Even from the heated pool you may enjoy the view!
 In the exterior you will find a beautiful bench and there is also space for breakfast table!
 Certainly a great place to start off the day!